 It took about a year to clear underbrush, collect fallen branches, chain saw unwanted trees, and bush hog pastures.
-Meanwhile these city dwellers researched how to make the land productive.
+Meanwhile, these city dwellers researched how to make the land productive.
 Harry planted thyme, buckwheat, and crimson clover to support the pollinators.
 He designed stone terraces for Peregrine to harvest lavender and sage for a local natural beauty care company.
 Early into their new avocation, one pasture hosted a million and a half bees.
 At the other end of the property, a horse roams another pasture.
 In between, Harry and Peregrine thought they could get some use out of an old barn.
 They refitted one stall to create a roost for chickens and guinea fowl.
 The middle barn offers respite and relaxation for older (and younger) hens and an occasional guinea.

 The barn is home to several varieties of chickens, which are both visually stunning and hardy layers.
-Their eggs are brown, green, and blue, and can tolerate weather extremes.
-Today Ameraucanas, Whiting True Blues and Greens, Black Copper Marans, Cuckoo Marans, Partridge Rocks, Buff Orpingtons, Silver Laced and Columbian Wyandottes, Rhode Island Reds, Cinnamon Queens, Black Giants, and a few other varieties roam over several acres and through the woods.
+Their eggs are brown, green, and blue and can tolerate weather extremes.
+Today Ameraucanas (standard, blue, lavender, splash, and white), Black Stars, Whiting True Greens, Cuckoo Marans, Buff Orpingtons, Silver Laced Wyandottes, Black Giants, and a few other varieties roam over several acres and through the woods.
 They have fun all day digging holes and rearranging mulch.
 Meanwhile, they clear the land of chiggers and ticks.
 The birds are pasture and woodland fed, and the eggs are produced under organic conditions.
 The flock feeds on USA-Sourced Layer Breeder Pellets, 2-grain crackle, seasonal fruits, vegetables, and herbal feed supplements from The Poultry Store, all of which help to create eggs that folks say are the most delicious they "...have ever tasted."
 The chicks are all vaccinated at NPIP-certified hatcheries.
-Theo, an adored rescue (Alabama Sweet Home Doberman Rescue), follows in the paw steps of his predecessors, Danni and Gibbs (also rescues who have passed on to greener pastures), protecting the wandering flock from low flying hawks and other predators.
+Theo, an adored rescue (Alabama Sweet Home Doberman Rescue), follows in the paw steps of his predecessors, Danni and Gibbs (also rescues who have passed on to greener pastures), protecting the wandering flock from low-flying hawks and other predators.